-The Plan covers 100% of the cost of the following, with no deductible, when purchased at an in-network pharmacy:
+The Plan covers 100% of the cost of the following, with no deductible, when purchased at an innetwork pharmacy:

-- Aspirin to prevent heart disease for those age 45 or older. - Oral fluoride for children age 6 months through age 5. - Vitamin D for those age 65 and older. - Folic acid supplements for women. - Tamoxifen and Raloxifene for women age 35 and older who are at risk for breast cancer but do not have invasive breast cancer.
+- Aspirin to prevent heart disease for those age 45 or older. - Oral fluoride for children age 6 months through age 5. - Vitamin D for those age 65 and older. - Folic acid supplements. - Tamoxifen and Raloxifene for members age 35 and older who are at risk for breast cancer but do not have invasive breast cancer.